9 Real Estate Business Models To Consider with Rising Interest Rates or When Inventories Are Low

 As a wholesaler, rather than flipping real estate or buying and holding your properties, you work as a sort of “deal finder” for other cash buyers.
 Your job is to find good deals (motivated sellers) and get them under contract for a price you and your cash buyer can afford.
 When you pass the deal onto the cash buyer, you’ll typically make a $5,000 to $20,000 assignment fee.

-The most significant benefit to wholesaling real estate is that you don’t need a massive amount of money to get started — just a few thousand dollars to send out your first mailers and secure your first deal.
+The most significant benefit to wholesaling real estate is that you don’t need a massive amount of money to get started — just a few thousand dollars to find and secure your first deal.

 Pros